ToruNiina/Coffee-mill/README.md

 This reads CG style pdb file and dcd file that has same filename as pdb file.

-CafeMol can output these two files when you specify dcd in the OUTPUT.
+CafeMol outputs these two files when you specify dcd in the OUTPUT in filename block.

 rmsdcalc automatically adds the extension(.pdb and .dcd), so you should input filename without extension.

 and you can set chain IDs that you want to calculate RMSD value.

+the value is same as cafemol .ts file. you can check this if you specify cafemol reference structure that is same as the initial structure.

 ###superimpose